slithiaote/lepton/paper.md

 paradigm, i.e. that source code and documentation should be written at the same time, inside the same file, and in a format designed for human understanding.

-''Lepton'' is a tool for making research more reproducible by extending this vision to data analysis reports and scientific papers. ''Lepton'' makes it easy to include scripts or complete programs, compilation and execution instructions, as well as execution results in the same file.
+''Lepton'' is a tool for writing reproducible research papers and similar documents by extending literate programming to data analysis reports. ''Lepton'' makes it easy to include scripts or complete programs, compilation and execution instructions, as well as execution results in the same file.
 Offloading execution to ''Lepton'' makes the analysis operator-independent and easy to reproduce.
 In the spirit of literate programming,